caperaven/pr-training/coding_standard.md

 if (obj1?.obj2?.property == "test") ...
 ```

+**NOTE**
+You should not add "?." as a way to prevent null paths.
+First take the time to understand if having null objects on that path is a legitimate case.
+Only use "?." in scenarios where a path may not be fully defined.
+User descrision is a must.

 **providing a default value if a object is null**
 ```js
 const x = undefined;